LeoDuda/murnong_sem-segm-nvflare_public/README.md

     ├── SCAFFOLD                <- config files and main code for using scaffold as FL algorithm ├── Swarm_Learning          <- config files and main code for using Swarm Learning as a workflow ├── Cyclic_Weight_transfer_Centralized         <- config files and main code for using Cyclic Learning with a server for administration involved
-    └── Cyclic_Weight_transfer_Centralized              <- config files and main code for using Cyclic Learning without a server as administrator involved
+    └── Cyclic_Weight_transfer_Decentralized       <- config files and main code for using Cyclic Learning without a server as administrator involved
 ```

 # References